N5GEH/semantic-iot/LLM_eval/readme.md

 4. Optionally, create a JSON example file for easier structure understanding
 5. Place files in the appropriate dataset directory
 6. Access files using the specified tools mentioned above

+### Information
+- Instructions and the "data model" for interacting with Antropic API can be found [here](https://docs.anthropic.com/en/docs/intro) under ``Capabilities``.
+For example, [how to use enable thinking](https://docs.anthropic.com/en/docs/build-with-claude/extended-thinking)